 NOTE The CP function can request the UP function to report the first buffered DL packet by setting the BDPN flag and / or the NOCP flag in the Apply Action IE of the FAR.
 If the BDPN flag is set, the UP function reports the first buffered DL packet for each service data flow identified by a PDR associated to the FAR.
 If the NOCP flag is set, the UP function reports the first buffered DL packet of any PDR associated to the FAR, i.e. if there are subsequent DL packets (pertaining to different service data flow identified by other PDRs associated to the FAR), there is no new report sent to the CP function.

+If the UP function supports the Downlink data delivery status notification with UPF buffering, the CP function may also request the UP function to drop the DL packets directly and send a notification for the traffic matching the downlink PDR by set the DROP flag and DDPN flag in the Apply Action IE of the FAR.

+The UP function shall report the dropped DL packets for each service data flow identified by a PDR, by sending a PFCP Session Report Request including a Downlink Data Report IE identifying the PDR(s) for which downlink packets have been received.